syntevo/docs/src/SmartGit/Manual/AddOns/Server-side-component.md

-# Server-side component
+# Server-side Component

 The Distributes Reviews server-side component is **optional**, and is useful where your team does not have access to an interactive Pull Request review system such as GitHub, GitLab, or Azure DevOps.
 Once installed and configured, it will track changes to the review meta data and send appropriate emails to affected users.

-# Installation
+## Installation

 Unzip the contained files from the bundle to a new directory on the same server which is also hosting your Git repositories, let's assume this will be `/opt/reviewserver`.
-Make sure that `post-receive.sh` is executable – if not, make it executable using `chmod +x post-receive.sh`.
+Make sure that `post-receive.sh` is executable -- if not, make it executable using `chmod +x post-receive.sh`.

 #### Note